munober/webscrapper/README.md

 ```
 The app has a CLI argument parser, check out --help for details.

-There are 3 modes of use: automated search (default), manual search (-m "term") and filtering/cropping of faces.
+There are 3 modes of use: automated search (default), manual search (-m "search term") and filtering/cropping (-f on) of faces.
 Extra functionality built to enhance the results of these modes is available (e.g. automatic name list generation or fine parameter settings).

 ## Legality
 The app searches for, downloades and processes Google Image Search results and IMDb pictures of actors available freely online and is intented for academic use only.